 mbed CLI uses the current directory as a working context, in a similar way to Git, Mercurial and many other command-line tools.
 This means that before calling any mbed CLI command, you must first change to the directory containing the code you want to act on.
 For example, if you want to update the mbed OS sources in your

 $ cd mbed-example-program $ cd mbed-os $ mbed update master # This will update "mbed-os", not "my-program"

-Various mbed CLI features require a program root, which whenever possible should be under version control - either Git or Mercurial.
-This makes it possible to seamlessly switch between revisions of the whole program and its libraries, control the program history, synchronize the program with remote repositories, share it with others and so on.
+Various mbed CLI features require a program root, which should be under version control - either Git or Mercurial.
+This makes it possible to switch between revisions of the whole program and its libraries, control the program history, synchronize the program with remote repositories, share it with others and so on.
 Version control is also the primary and preferred delivery mechanism for mbed OS source code, which allows everyone to contribute to mbed OS.